joutwater/machine-learning/movie_reviews/README.md

-## Movie review analysis using supervised learning
+## Using sentiment analysis to predict good or bad movie reviews
 ### current model : ridge regression classifier